BenRuns/jekyll-json/README.md

 #Jekyll-Json

 This gem is created to be used with jekyll webpages.
-It will take a yaml file and build a index.csv file an index.json file in the folder that you specify in _config.yml
+It will take a yaml file and build an index.csv file an index.json file in the folder that you specify in _config.yml

 ## Installing